Feeding advice for breast and bottle.Shop all baby feeding products

 How long should I breastfeed for?

 There's no hard and fast rule as to when you should stop breastfeeding - the decision is completely down to you and when you feel comfortable.
 It's recommended that from 6 months, alongside breastfeeding, you can start to introduce your baby to food.
 This will help to provide the balance of nutrients your baby needs as they start exploring solids.

-A breast pump allows you to collect your milk so that others can look after baby and feed them when you're not around, or you're trying to sleep.
+Breast pumps allows you to collect your milk so that others can feed them when you're not around, or you're trying to sleep.
 You can store your breastmilk for up to 5 days, as long as you keep it refrigerated.

 Are there any foods to avoid when breastfeeding?

 Anything you eat or drink while you're breastfeeding can find its way into your breast milk, however there's no specific food that you should be avoiding.
 A healthy diet is recommended, and it’s best to go easy on coffee and wine.

 Caffeine is a stimulant and can make your baby restless, so doctors recommend limiting yourself to less than 200mg a day (a mug of filter coffee is 140mg).
 Although eating fish is good for you and your baby's health, Doctors also recommend restricting yourself to no more than 2 portions a week of oily fish (fresh mackerel, sardines, trout or salmon).